-Once a proposer is selected to perform the proposed Experiment or Extension, he/she will become a Third Party using Cascade Funding, and to this end he will be contracted by the project coordinator (iMinds) as 'subcontractor'.
-In the remainder of this document a 'Third Party using Cascade Funding' is referred to as 'subcontractor'.
+Once a proposer is selected to perform the proposed Experiment, he/she will become a Third Party using Cascade Funding, and to this end he will be contracted by the project coordinator (iMinds) as

+'Subcontractor'.
+In the remainder of this document a 'Third Party using Cascade Funding' is referred to as 'Subcontractor'.

-This implies that the administrative load for the subcontractor will be minimal as only an invoice needs to be submitted to iMinds at the end of the Experiment or Extension with a final report describing the tasks performed and the results achieved.
+This implies that the administrative load for the Subcontractor will be minimal as only an invoice needs to be submitted to iMinds at the end of the Experiment with a final report describing the tasks performed and the results achieved.
 This final report will be required before payment will be carried out.
-In case of an Extension, the code of the Extension, together with the documentation on the use of the Extension, must be posted on the WiSHFUL project website and/or Wireless Tesbeds Academy Github (https://github.com/WirelessTestbedsAcademy), before payment will be carried out.
-A payment of up to 75% of the requested funding will be carried out by the project coordinato based on the evaluation of the final report, code and documentation.
+A payment of up to 75% of the requested funding will be carried out by the project coordinator based on the evaluation of the final report, code and documentation.
 The remaining 25% will be paid following a formal approval of the report and the work at a technical project review by the European Commission (EC).
 More details on the payment scheme are given in section 8.

-Each proposing party should seek contact with the WiSHFUL consortium (through contact@wishful-project.eu) and identify a WiSHFUL partner acting as "Patron".
-The role of this Patron is described in section 7.
-The role of the Patron is to carry out an obligatory feasibility check and to provide support during the execution of the experiment.
+Each proposing party should seek contact with the WiSHFUL consortium) and identify a WiSHFUL partner acting as "Patron".
+The role of the Patron is to carry out an obligatory feasibility check and to provide support during the execution of the Experiment.
 This Patron will also be consulted for evaluation before payment by iMinds of the invoices.
+The role of this Patron is further described in section 7.

-Please note that the contractual obligations are not the same for an Experiment and an Extension.
-The two contract templates are available in Annex B and Annex C of this document.
+The contract template is available in Annex B of this document.
 Upon submission, the proposer has to declare the acceptance of the conditions of the contract between iMinds and the proposer.